 Some of the business grants for immigrants are:

-Rural business development grants.
 Administered by the US Department of Agriculture and Rural Development, this program focuses on rural areas, and on those who do not necessarily work in the agriculture industry.
 The program offers assistance through working capital, training, and real estate, among other resources.
-Only companies with less than fifty employees and whose income does not exceed $1 million can access this grant.
+Only companies with less than 50 employees and whose income does not exceed $1 million can access this grant.

 At Camino Financial we have experience working with business loans for immigrants.
 The process to apply for a small business loan with us is very easy: as an immigrant, you only need to present your ITIN.
 In addition, you don’t need to put up collateral or to have a credit history.